By Rick Williams

 We discovered that one of our clients had over $250,000 in address error fees.
 We corrected this quickly.

 Suggestion: Implement address validation software to eliminate address errors before shipments are processed.
 This software is offered by many companies and is a critical part of warehouse technology.
 It should be implemented at the point of order, not at the point of shipping.
 It is essential that the person placing the order be questioned or challenged if the data is incorrect or incomplete, especially if the order is being placed on a website.

 Benefit: You’ll see immediate cost savings due to preemptive address validation and correction.
 For example, one of our clients had over $250,000 in address error surcharges.
 They were told by their previous vendor that address validation should be done at the shipping station.
 The company simply didn’t want to slow down shipping production time to validate addresses.

 As a result, they accepted the high address correction charges as a cost of doing business.
 We corrected this quickly.
 It’s easy to calculate their savings based on the number of address errors the new approach prevented.

 Contact us if you’d like to discuss new ways to reduce shipping costs to your warehouse.

-Rick Williams, president and CEO of Creative Logistics Solutions (CLS), is a transportation management expert with 40 years of experience in shipping and supply chain operations and technology.
-He held positions of responsibility at UPS and RPS (now integrated into FedEx Ground), TanData Corporation (now ConnectShip – a UPS Company) and founded CLS in 1995.
+Rick Williams, CEO and president of CLS is a transportation management expert with 40 years of experience in shipping and supply chain operations and technology.